Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### Distribution by topics

 As I mentioned, we had four topics for RFC: architecture, processes, analysis (of the current state of something), and planning.
-This list is not given from above, we did not discuss it — these are things that we considered necessary to write about.
+This list was not given from above, we did not discuss it — these were things that we considered necessary to write about.

 RFC can cover several topics.
 For example: an analysis of project indicators, a proposal to change the architecture, and implementation planning.
 Therefore, the charts have  more than four segments.